-- National uniforms are compulsory. - Only financial members of Masters Clubs are eligible to compete. - No late entries are permitted. - Athletes may only compete within their age group category. - Each Championships shall include a comprehensive schedule of track and field, and road/cross country events.
-While Pole Vault and Steeplechase are highly desirable events, consideration would still be given to Island Affiliates who do not have these facilities - Program variation and timetable development must be negotiated with, and have the approval of, the OMA Director of Competition. - Hytek Meet Manager 5.0 will be used for registration, program and results management. - All venues, equipment and rules must comply with IAAF, WMA and OMA requirements. - Non-Stadia venues should have toilets close by, drinks tables, first aid and preferably medal presentations on site. - OMA requires an athlete administration fee from each athlete entered. - The LOC may charge an administration fee and event fees. - Members of other WMA Regions Masters clubs may compete but must provide proof of age and confirmation from their Masters Organisation of their registration in their home country.
-It is recommended that as entries come in from an overseas competitor, a designated person on the LOC makes contact with the Secretary of the National Body seeking validation.
-If an athlete is not a registered member of the WMA National Member Association they will not be allowed to compete.
+- National uniforms are compulsory. - Only financial members of Masters clubs are eligible to compete. - No late entries are not permitted. - Athletes may only compete within their age group category. - Each Championship shall include a comprehensive schedule of track and field, and road/cross country events.
+While pole vault and steeplechase are highly desirable events, consideration would still be given to Island Member country that does not have these facilities - Program variation and timetable development must be negotiated with, and have the approval of, the OMA Director of Competition. - Hytek Meet Manager 5.0 or any other competition software is to be used for registration, program, and results management. - All venues, equipment and rules must comply with World Athletics (WA), World Masters Athletics (WMA) and OMA requirements. - Non-Stadia venues should have toilets close by, drinks tables, first aid, and preferably medal presentations on site. - OMA requires an athlete administration fee from each athlete entered. - The LOC will propose an administration fee and event fees for OMA approval.

-- At the Championships an Athletes' Forum (+/- Coaches Forum) can be held with the Oceania Masters Annual General Meeting.
-Also an Official Dinner and a Welcoming Ceremony will be programmed.
-Note: The LOC may vary the timing of Forums, Dinner and Welcoming ceremony in consultation with the OMA Council. - Results shall be readily available to all athletes. - The LOC shall implement any policies that OMA may recommend.
+- Members of other WMA Regions Masters clubs may compete but must provide proof of age and confirmation from their Masters organisation of their registration in their home country.
+It is recommended that as entries come in from an overseas competitor, a designated person on the LOC contacts the Secretary of the National Body seeking verification.
+If an athlete is not a registered member of the WMA National Member Association they will not be allowed to compete. - At the Championships an Athletes' Forum (+/- Coaches' Forum) can be held with the Oceania Masters Annual General Meeting.
+Also, an Official Dinner and a Welcoming Ceremony will be programmed.
+Note: The LOC may vary the timing of Forums, Dinner, and Welcoming Ceremony in consultation with the OMA Council. - Results shall be readily available to all athletes. - The LOC shall implement any policies that OMA may recommend.